Hotmoka/hotmoka/tutorial/Takamaka.md

 In [Storage Types and Constraints on Storage Classes](#storage-types), we said that storage objects must obey to some constraints.
-The strongest is that their fields of reference type can only hold storage objects.
+The strongest is that their fields of reference type, in turn, can only hold storage objects.
 In particular, arrays are not allowed there.
 This can be problematic, in particular for contracts that deal with a variable, potentially unbound number of other contracts.